The Tonga castaways don’t disprove “Lord of the Flies”

 Reading begins to be understood as a form of personal therapy or political action.
 In such an atmosphere, already moralized stories are more comforting than stories in which characters are making complex or unwitting mistakes.

-Don’t merely consider Baxter’s descriptions in terms of books.
-News stories, the social media posts scrolling up your daily feed, even the way your best friend goes into how their boss has slighted them at work—all constitute narratives, small or large.
+Don’t merely consider Baxter’s description in terms of books.
+News stories, the social media posts scrolling up your daily feed, even the way your best friend goes into how their coworker undercut them at the office—all constitute narratives, small or large.
 Dysfunctional narratives read as if the storyteller’s thumb is heavy on the moral scale—they feel rigged.

 It does seem curious that in contemporary America—a place of considerable good fortune and privilege—one of the most favored narrative modes from high to low has to do with disavowals, passivity, and the disarmed protagonist.